All Episodes

 Lovely guy.

-From the East Hampton Police Department.
+I didn't get his name, but Officer Gherkin from the East Hampton Police Department.

-As nice as can be, and as pleasant as can be about the whole thing.
+As nice as can be and as pleasant as can be about the whole thing.

-Big tree, big sent tree.
+Big tree, big fat tree.

-You know, the FBI uh profilers of the FBI interrogators, when they teach that course, they say, if the guy talks too much, if the answer's too long, there's too much explanation.
+You know, the FBI profilers of the FBI interrogators, when they teach that course, they say, if the guy talks too much, if the answer's too long, there's too much explanation.

 That's when you get suspicious.